Battle of the Teutoburg Forest: German nationalism

 The legacy of the Germanic victory was resurrected with the recovery of the histories of Tacitus in the 15th century, when the figure of Arminius, now known as "Hermann" (a mistranslation of the name "Armin" which has often been incorrectly attributed to Martin Luther), became a nationalistic symbol of Pan-Germanism.
-From then, Teutoburg Forest has been seen as a pivotal clash that ended Roman expansion into northern Europe.
+From then on, Teutoburg Forest has been seen as a pivotal clash that ended Roman expansion into northern Europe.
 This notion became especially prevalent in the 19th century, when it formed an integral part of the mythology of German nationalism.

-In 1808 the German Heinrich von Kleist's play Die Hermannsschlacht aroused anti-Napoleonic sentiment, even though it could not be performed under occupation.
-In 1847, Josef Viktor von Scheffel wrote a lengthy song, "Als die Römer frech geworden" ("When the Romans got cheeky"), relating the tale of the battle with somewhat gloating humour.
-Copies of the text are found on many souvenirs available at the Detmold monument.

-The battle had a profound effect on 19th-century German nationalism along with the histories of Tacitus; the Germans, at that time still divided into many states, identified with the Germanic peoples as shared ancestors of one "German people" and came to associate the imperialistic Napoleonic French and Austro-Hungarian forces with the invading Romans, destined for defeat.